ferdiko/MMST-spelling-correction/README.md

 # MMST spelling correction on Twitter data
 [![Build Status](https://travis-ci.com/ferdiko/MMST-spell-correction.svg?token=i5SsXwn36wFP2q84fDCb&branch=master)](https://travis-ci.com/ferdiko/MMST-spell-correction)

-This repository contains a basic python implementation of the minimum minimal spanning tree (MMST) spelling corrector.
+This repository contains a basic python implementation of the minial minimum spanning tree (MMST) spelling corrector.
 MMST is a novel context sensitive spelling corrector that exploits clustering of similar words in GloVe embeddings.
 This enables it to decide on the right word for correction given several candidates.

+The implementation of the MMST algorithm is contained in ```embed/mmst.py```.
+A multithreaded manager class, that applies the correction to a text file is contained in ```preprocessing/spelling_correction_mmst.py```, a pipeline applying MMST correction and further performance enhancing preprocessing is contained in ```preprocessing/pipeline_mmst.py```.

 The project ensued ETH Zurich's Computational Intelligence Lab 2020, in which we were given the task to perform sentiment analysis on Twitter data.
-Since Tweets contain many spelling mistakes and we found other, non context-sensitive spelling correctors to make many false corrections, we came up with MMST correction to boost classification accuracy.
+We hereby came up with MMST correction since Tweets have many misspellings which often are non-trivial to correct.
+We furthermore scraped slang and abbreviation dictionaries, such that correctly spelled slang/abbreviations is not falsely corrected to standard English.
+The repository also contains several models we used for classification.

 For a more detailed description of the methods and the results, please refer to [our report](report.pdf).

-MMST spelling correction was evaluated in terms of classification accuracy when running a model on data corrected with MMST versus other spelling correctors.
-It hereby improved accuracy compared to [pyenchant](https://pyenchant.github.io/pyenchant/) correction and no correction.
-Other spelling correctors remain to be tried out.
+MMST spelling correction was evaluated in terms of classification accuracy when running a model on data corrected with MMST versus baselines.
+It hereby led to an improved accuracy compared to all spelling correction libraries we benchmarked, as well as to no correction.

 ## Installation